Demystify Transformers & Convolutions in Modern Image Deep Networks: Introduction

 To achieve this, we first construct a modern and unified architecture for comparison, where we sequentially determine the stage-level design~(\ie, stem and transition layers) and block-level design~(\ie, the topology of basic blocks) by a series of experiments and analyses.
 We find that some macro designs such as different downsampling operations may affect the performances for a certain type of STM, and the proper block design can also contribute to performance gain significantly.
 We combine the findings and beneficial designs into a unified architecture.
 By instantiating different STMs on this architecture, we achieve comparable or even better results than the reported performance in their original papers, as shown in Fig.~\ref{fig:teaser}.
 Our study includes four pivotal STMs representing diverse approaches in vision backbones: local attention~\cite{vaswani2021scaling, liu2021swin}, global attention~\cite{wang2021pyramid}, depth-wise convolution~\cite{liu2022convnet}, and dynamic convolution~\cite{2023intern}.
 Refer to Fig.~\ref{fig:arc} for a visual overview of these operations.
 Each STM is selected for distinct characteristics, ensuring a thorough exploration of spatial feature aggregation in the unified architecture.

 Employing the instantiated models, we conduct an investigation and comparison of STMs across multiple dimensions.
-Initially, we assess the performance of different models on both upstream (classification) and downstream (object detection) tasks, using ImageNet-1k~\cite{deng2009imagenet} and COCO~\cite{lin2014microsoft} datasets.
+First, we assess the performance of different models on both upstream (classification) and downstream (object detection) tasks, using the ImageNet-1k~\cite{deng2009imagenet} and COCO~\cite{lin2014microsoft} datasets.
+Classification and object detection represent fundamental and widely studied challenges in computer vision, encompassing both global and local vision tasks.
 Our findings, as illustrated in Fig.~\ref{fig:teaser}, reveal performance gaps among various STMs, deviating from reported trends with original implementations.
-Notably, earlier STMs, imbued with advanced design principles, achieve comparable or superior performance compared to recent counterparts in both upstream and downstream tasks.
-Furthermore, STMs exhibiting vision-specific inductive bias and dynamic information modeling mechanisms, such as local attention and dynamic convolution, demonstrate relatively robust performance.
-Static convolution proves effective in low-capacity models (around 4.5M parameters) but lags behind larger-scale models.
+Notably, earlier STMs imbued with advanced design principles achieve comparable or superior performance compared to recent counterparts in both upstream and downstream tasks.
+Second, STMs exhibiting vision-specific inductive biases and dynamic information modeling mechanisms, such as local attention and dynamic convolution, demonstrate relatively robust performance.
+Static convolution proves effective in low-capacity models (around 4.5M parameters) but lags behind in larger-scale models.
 Additionally, we observe that the inter-window information transfer in local-attention STMs significantly influences performance.